Gradient flow exact renormalization group: Acknowledgments

 \section{Acknowledgments}

 This work was initiated during the 10th International Conference on Exact Renormalization Group 2020 (ERG2020).
 We would like to thank the organizers and the Yukawa Institute for Theoretical Physics at Kyoto University for support (YITP-W-20-09).
-This work was partially supported by JSPS Grant-in-Aid for Scientific Research Grant Numbers JP16H03982 and~JP20H01903.
+This work was partially supported by Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research Grant Numbers JP16H03982 and~JP20H01903.